neuralXray/hexchat-plugins/README.md

 ### 9. Public karaoke

 Publicly accessible karaoke.
 The commands are the same as those for the karaoke plugin, but are received from other users' channel messages when preceded by a dot.
+To enable the control of the karaoke via channel messages, execute `public_karaoke/pk on`.
+To disable it, execute `public_karaoke/pk off`.
+By default, it's disabled.

 ### 10. Find nicks and channels